Do Go On - 343 - The Gay and Lesbian Kingdom of the Coral Sea Islands

 We'll be right next week with another episode.

-But until then, I'll say thank you so much and goodbye.
+But until then, I'll say thank you so much.

 Later.

-But I ain't spending any time on it, because in the meantime, every three months,
+But I ain't spend it any time on it, because in the meantime, every three months,